Nanshe: Sealand

 At some point Nanshe became the tutelary goddess of the First Sealand dynasty.
 At this time, she was not associated with any cities outside of the former territory of Lagash.
 According to Joan Goodnick Westenholz, interpreting the situation both as a "continuation" and as a "revival" of her cult is possible.
-Odette Boivin argues that it was an "import" in the Sealand court, which is why according to her might be why Nanshe's traditional retinue and other Lagashite deities do not have a meaningful presence in the Sealand texts.
+Odette Boivin argues that it was an "import" in the Sealand court, which according to her might be why Nanshe's traditional retinue and other Lagashite deities do not have a meaningful presence in the Sealand texts.
 It is possible the Sealand state controlled her old cult center Nina, but most likely the former Lagashite territories were neither the core area of the kingdom nor the point of origin of its ruling house.
 Nanshe's cult was nonetheless sponsored by the kings themselves, and she presumably belonged to the state pantheon.
 She received offerings referred to as nindabû, which might have been a commemoration of the full moon.
 She also regularly received animal sacrifices, chiefly ewes, considered to be particularly valuable.
 While Nanshe is one of the best attested deities in the corpus of Sealand texts next to Ishtar, Ninurta, Shamash and Sin, it is not known if the available documents are entirely representative.
 Despite appearing frequently in offering lists, she is presently only known from a single theophoric name, Uk-ku-lu-dNa-zi, the first element of which might be Akkadian and mean "exceedingly dark [is]" or less plausibly Elamite, in which case the translation "grandiose" has been proposed.